This site is not affiliated with any tyre shop or automotive brand. Prices shown are estimates last verified June 2026.

 The standalone rate on outside tires

 Customers who did not buy their tires at Big O can still walk in for a paid rotation.
 The standalone rate runs $20 to $30 depending on store and region.
 It is in the same band as NTB, Mavis, and Goodyear, and includes the standard visual brake check and tire-wear assessment most chains bundle.
-The price is higher than the rotation-only chains (Walmart at $10, Discount Tire at $21), but Big O's standalone service is generally regarded as solid in the regions where the chain has density.
+The price is higher than Walmart's published $20 flat rate, and Discount Tire rotates free regardless of where the tires were bought, but Big O's standalone service is generally regarded as solid in the regions where the chain has density.

 One franchise-specific note: standalone rates can vary by store within the same metro because each franchisee sets the local published price.
 The corporate-published range ($20 to $30) is the band, not a uniform national rate.
 Call the specific store or check the online appointment page for the exact quote.